Southpaw-TACTIC/Docs/mkdocs/sys-amin/docs/configure-ssl.md

-messages going between the two victims and inject new ones, which is straightforward in many circumstances (for example, an attacker within reception range of an unencrypted Wi-Fi wireless access point, can insert himself as a man-in-the-middle).�?
+messages going between the two victims and inject new ones, which is straightforward in many circumstances (for example, an attacker within reception range of an unencrypted Wi-Fi wireless access point, can insert himself as a man-in-the-middle).

 **SSL (Wikipedia)**

 “Transport Layer Security (TLS) and its predecessor, Secure Sockets Layer (SSL), are cryptographic protocols that provide security for communications over networks such as the Internet.
-TLS and SSL encrypt the segments of network connections at the Transport Layer end-to-end.�?
+TLS and SSL encrypt the segments of network connections at the Transport Layer end-to-end.

 **Cleartext (Wikipedia)**